joshjh2002/software-engineering-models/LearningPlan.md

 Student Number: 29012845

-Date:
+Date: 12/11/2002

-Actual hrs spent for the assignment:
+Actual hrs spent for the assignment: 15

 Assignment evaluation (3 key points):
+* I learnt how to use markdown syntax to produce various types of graphs
+* I was able to use time managment skills to set out my workload in an easy to digest fashion
+* I experimented with different tools to produce my graphs and chose the best one for me

 ## Abstract
 In this essay, I talk about my degree and how I aim to achieve it by breaking it down and showing the steps I must achieve in order complete it.